• Skip to primary navigation

 Offer the proposal of going to one therapy appointment as an experiment, or being willing to get an evaluation and assessment to see if there’s something that can help.
 Saying you’ll accompany him when your husband needs therapy if he agrees to try it out could be less concerning than trying to extract a commitment right now for anything of unknown duration.

 Have a list of 3-4 therapists who are local and come highly recommended.
-Be ready to recomend them and say you’ll call and make the appointment if your husband or boyfriend says “yes” to a first session.
+Be ready to recommend them and say you’ll call and make the appointment if your husband or boyfriend says “yes” to a first session.

 5. Get Help for Yourself